duderstadt-lab/mars-docs/tutorials/WorkingWithMars/scriptable-widgets.md

 for UID in archive.getMoleculeUIDs():
-    if archive.get(UID).hasTag('Active'): #Check if an entry is tagged 'Active' list1.append(archive.get(UID).getParameter('column_MSD')) #Make a list of MSD values
+    if archive.get(UID).hasTag('Active'): #Check if an entry is tagged 'Active' list1.append(archive.get(UID).getParameter('var')) #Make a list of var values
     else:
-        list2.append(archive.get(UID).getParameter('column_MSD')) #Make a list of MSD values for untagged molecules yvalues=[sum(list1)/len(list1),sum(list2)/len(list2)] #Define the yvalues as the means of both lists
+        list2.append(archive.get(UID).getParameter('var')) #Make a list of var values for untagged molecules yvalues=[sum(list1)/len(list1),sum(list2)/len(list2)] #Define the yvalues as the means of both lists

 ```

 <img src='{{site.baseurl}}/tutorials/img/script/img3.png' width='450' />

-There seems to be a clear difference in the MSD values in both categories.
-This was to be expected: active molecules are expected to move quite some distance over the DNA during the experiment resulting in a larger MSD value, while not-Active molecules are expected to stay more or less in the same position resulting in a minimal MSD value.
+There seems to be a clear difference in the variance values in both categories.
+This was to be expected: active molecules are expected to move quite some distance over the DNA during the experiment resulting in a larger variance, while not-Active molecules are expected to stay more or less in the same position resulting in a minimal variance.

 ### 2. Histogram - Plot a Histogram of MSD values